lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 title = "Weekly #1 - Pricing, hiring and my first hate mail!"

 +++
-Last night, I wrote down on a piece of paper all the tasks I do for Lunch Money.
+Last week, I wrote down on a piece of paper all the tasks I do for Lunch Money.
 Then I organized them into two columns:

 * Column A: what I wish I had time to do more of
 * Column B: what I rather not be doing

 At the top of Column A was engineering and blogging.

 It takes me a long time to write blog posts like [Preparing for solopreneurship](https://lunchbag.ca/preparing-for-solopreneurship/) and [Optimizations as a company of one](https://lunchbag.ca/company-of-one/) because I pore over the overall content and every little word.
-I'd like to start journaling more regularly and casually in an effort to document the rollercoaster that is solopreneurship.
+While I'd still like to write some long-form posts, I'm also interested in journaling more regularly and casually in an effort to document the rollercoaster that is solopreneurship.
 I've always been in awe of my fellow retrospective-writing Indie Hackers<sup><a href="#1">1</a></sup> so this is me finally joining in now!

 In the spirit of making the time to do the things I want to do and small attainable goals, this is the first of 4 weekly retrospectives I plan to write for the month of February.
 We'll see how things go beyond then.